-Our approach to addressing the matter involved the following procedures, among others:
+Our approach to addressing the matter included the following procedures, among others:

-- The work of management's experts was used in performing the procedures to evaluate the reasonableness of the proved and probable oil and natural gas reserves used to determine D&D expense, the recoverable amount of PP&E assets for the Company's CGUs and the realizability of DTA.
-As a basis for using this work, the competency, capability and objectivity of management's expert was evaluated, their work was understood and the appropriateness of their work as audit evidence was evaluated by considering the relevance and reasonableness of the assumptions, methods and finding. - Tested how management determined the recoverable amount of the Company's CGUs, D&D expense and realizability of DTA, which included the following: - Evaluated the appropriateness of the methods used by management in making these estimates. - Tested the data used in determining these estimates. - Evaluated the reasonableness of significant assumptions used in developing the underlying estimates: - The quantities of reserves and future production volumes, operating expenses and development costs by considering the past performance of each of the Company's CGUs, and whether these assumptions were it was determined that the carrying value was in excess of the recoverable amount, resulting in an impairment loss of \$65,710 thousand (before tax).
-As at December 31, 2020, the Company did not note any further indicators of impairment.
+- The work of management's expert was used in performing the procedures to evaluate the reasonableness of the quantities of oil and natural gas reserves used to determine D&D expense, the recoverable amounts of the CGUs and the recoverability of the DTA.
+As a basis for using this work, the competence, capabilities and objectivity of management's expert were evaluated, the work performed was understood and the appropriateness of the work as audit evidence was evaluated.
+The procedures performed also included evaluation of the methods and key assumptions used by management's expert, tests of the data used by management's expert and an evaluation of their findings. - Tested how management determined the recoverable amounts of the Company's CGUs and D&D expense, which included the following: - Evaluated the appropriateness of the methods used by management in making these estimates. - Tested the data used in determining these estimates. - Evaluated the reasonableness of key assumptions used in developing the underlying estimates, including: - The discount rates, through the assistance of professionals with specialized skill and knowledge in the which is recognized in the statements of profit (loss) and comprehensive income (loss).
+When the recoverable amount exceeds the carrying amount of a CGU, and the carrying value had been reduced in a prior period due to an impairment loss, the carrying amount of the CGU is increased to the revised estimate of its recoverable amount not exceeding the carrying amount that would have been determined had no impairment loss been recognized in prior periods.